About

 What to expect

-Black Wall Street rally tours, community organizations, vendors live music, demo-rides, bike show, sound competition, guest speaker panel discussions, HBCU & Greek organizations, concerts, day and night social events and more.
+Black Wall Street tours, community organizations, vendors, live music, demo-rides, bike show, sound competition, guest speakers, financial literacy panel discussions, golf classic, HBCU & Greek organizations, headliner concert, day and night social events and more.

 History